SzymonSmagowski/R-Data-Processing/README.md

 3. data frame

 Queries may be overcomplicated, so my task is also to simplify them.
+In order to highly upgrade the solution I should use the same variables or clear them at least.
 # Queries:
 # -- 1 --
 SELECT